-Join Tom Green for an in-depth discussion in this video Challenge: Shooting and encoding HTML5 video, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Challenge: Shooting and encoding HTML5 video, part of Learning HTML5 Video.

 In this challenge, what we're going to do is apply everything we've learned in…chapters two and three to getting a video up on a web page.…The first thing I want you to do is shoot no more than 30 seconds of video using a…cell phone, a smartphone, even your still camera.…If you don't have access to a video camera, I've included a file that I shot…on the beach the other night, here in Carpenteria, you can use that.…The video is to be re-sized to 720 by 480 and you are going to write the HTML5 code…that will play the video in a browser.
 In fact, you're going to open the page in…Google Chrome, and that's the name of that tune.…